 4. Esporles to Deia Refuge de Can Boli (6 hours 30 minutes)

-6. Port Soller (Muleta) to Refuge Tossals Verds (28 km)
+6. Port de Sóller (Muleta) to Refuge Tossals Verds (28 km)

 7. Refuge Tossals Verds to Lluc (Refuge Son Amer) (15.1 km)

-For further information with maps for the route, you can down load this rather large file from the Consell de Mallorca - it's in multiple languages GR221 Ruta de Pedra en Sec.
+For further information with maps for the route, you can visit the official website or download this rather large file from the Consell de Mallorca - it's in multiple languages GR221 Ruta de Pedra en Sec.
+For full itineraries and greater details of the stages, there is also this even bigger file from the Consell - it is only in Spanish: GR221 Mallorca